 Manslaughter by Negligence: the killing of another person through gross negligence

-Sex Offenses (Reportable to Title IX under Texas law)
+Sex Offenses (Mandatory report to Title IX under Texas law)

 Rape: penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 This definition also includes instances in which the victim is incapable of giving consent because of temporary or permanent mental or physical incapacity (including due to the influence of drugs or alcohol) or because of age.
 Physical resistance is not required on the part of the victim to demonstrate lack of consent.